evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Introduction

-The article is structured as follows: Section \ref{sec:state-of-the-art} gives a state-of-the-art associated with event-based cameras and facial analysis; Section \ref{sec:preliminaries} describes existing representations, classification methods, available datasets, and tools for event-based cameras; Section \ref{sec:methodology} presents the proposed event-based facial expression recognition framework evTransFER; Section \ref{sec:evaluationSetUp} describes the experimental setup and Section \ref{sec:results} presents the achieved results.
-Finally, Section \ref{sec:discussion} discusses the obtained results, and Section \ref{sec:conclusions} concludes and outlines future research.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:state-of-the-art} presents the state-of-the-art methods associated with event-based cameras and facial analysis.
+Section~\ref{sec:preliminaries} describes representations, classification methods, available datasets, and tools for event-based cameras.
+Section~\ref{sec:methodology} presents the proposed event-based facial expression recognition framework, evTransFER.
+Section~\ref{sec:evaluationSetUp} describes the experimental setup and Section~\ref{sec:results} presents the evaluation results.
+Finally, Section~\ref{sec:discussion} discusses these results, and Section~\ref{sec:conclusions} concludes and outlines future research.